Yzzz1803/yzzz.github.io/about.md

 <div class="content-wrapper">
   <div class="text-content">
-    <p>I am an incoming M.S. & TA at the University of South Carolina, a visiting student at Wuhan University, an intern at the Spatial Data Lab at Harvard University.
-I have been an algorithmic internship at XCMG, and a research internship at Clemson University.
-My undergraduate degree will be from Wuhan University of Technology.</p>
+    <p>I am an incoming M.S. & TA at [University of South Carolina](https://sc.edu/study/colleges_schools/artsandsciences/geography/), a visiting student at [Wuhan University](https://only4john.github.io/), an intern at the [Spatial Data Lab](https://projects.iq.harvard.edu/chinadatalab) at Harvard University.
+I have been an algorithmic internship at [XCMG](https://en.wikipedia.org/wiki/XCMG), and a research internship at Clemson University.
+My undergraduate degree will be from [Wuhan University of Technology](https://en.wikipedia.org/wiki/Wuhan_University_of_Technology).</p>
     <p>My research interests include:</p>
     <ul>
       <li>Connecting AI and human emotions</li>